+In accordence to the guideline of the Central Bank's, a Director may be appointed for a period of three years and the term may be extended by another two term of three years.
 As per the Companies Act, 1994, the office of non-executive Directors is subject to retirement.
 At least one third of the non-executive Directors shall retire by rotation in every Annual General Meeting.
-As per the Central Bank's guideline, a Director may be appointed for a period of three years and the term may be extended by another term of three years.
+On the other hand, as per the clause no. 1(2)(e) of Corporate Governance Code - 2018 of BSEC's, the tenure of an Independent Director is three years and may be extended by another three years and the Independent Director shall not be subject to retirement by rotation as per the Company Act, 1994.
 The Managing Director is appointed for a minimum period of three years subject to approval of the Central Bank.
 The office of the Managing Director being an ex-officio Director is not subject to retirement.
-The tenure of an Independent Director is three years and may be extended by another three years.